Chanty

 Why patient engagement strategies are more crucial than ever

-They’re the methods clinics use to attract, involve, and retain patients—before, during, and after care.
+Patient engagement strategies are the methods clinics use to attract, involve, and retain patients – before, during, and after care.
 From the first click on your booking page to follow-up texts, reminders, feedback surveys, and even the way your staff contacts behind the scenes.
-And that part is worth more than people give credit for.
-Tools like Chanty allow healthcare staff to remain on top of things, send updates easily, and share tasks without email strings or corridor chatter.

-These strategies, online or face-to-face, robotic or individual, control the patient experience, and often determine whether they return or leave you high and dry after visit number one.
+These strategies, online or face-to-face, automated or personal, shape the entire patient experience.
+And they often determine whether a patient returns, or leaves you high and dry after visit number one.

 Because let’s get real: when something goes wrong, patients don’t necessarily complain.
 They vanish.
 They reschedule sessions, skip follow-up appointments, or fail to show up to begin with.
 For your business, that means time slots filled with nothing, lost revenue, and a damaged reputation that’s difficult to repair.